arun-gupta/bukkit-workshop/docs/readme.md

 1. (DONE) Command to create a tower of different materials where ever the player is
 1. (DONE) Zombies drop bones and rotten flesh when killed
 1. (DONE) Add a new crafting recipe
-1. (IN PROGRESS) If a sponge is powered then it absorbs water
+1. (DONE) If a sponge is powered then it absorbs water
 1. (DONE) Hit the ground with a golden shovel, it creates a little house (using code)
 1. (DONE) Throw eggs, where it lands a chance of spawning something else (use random and switch statements) control how the egg is thrown and what hatches, including number of hatches
 1. Right click zombie with a stick then there is 1/8 chance of getting a diamond